twotoque/FullCircleFoods-PlateMate/README.md

 # PlateMate - Smart Ingredient Detector
 A real-time food recognition system that identifies dishes through your webcam and recommends relevant grocery products using machine learning.
+Built for the Conestoga Experience Ventures 2025 by the Wilfrid Laurier University Start-Up Lab.
 # Overview
 PlateMate uses computer vision to detect food items and provides intelligent product recommendations from transaction data.
 * Real-time food detection via webcam